ssebi/100-days-of-swiftui/Day 69 - Project 14, Part Two/README.md

 # Using Touch ID and Face ID with SwiftUI

 - Now we've also seen how easy it is to use TouchID and FaceID for authentication in `SwiftUI`.
-The only downside is that this is an old Objective C framework and we have to use `NSError` to see the authentication errors which has to be passed with an `&` as an `inout` parameter (not as a two-way binding 😁).
+The only downside is that this is an old Objective C framework and we have to use `NSError` to see the authentication errors which has to be passed with an `&` as an `inout` parameter.